 What actually is engineered wood floor?

 Many people still don’t know the difference between laminate and engineered wood and confuse the two concepts.
 While laminate isn’t made by natural products, engineered wood is.
 Designed to be more hard-wearing and resistant to moisture and great for areas with high indoor humidity and heavy traffic, engineered wood planks are made from several layers of softwood, or plywood, which are glued together crisscrossed and then topped with a thin hardwood veneer.
-When installed, engineered wood floors look exactly like solid wood floors, however they are not that dramatically affected by moisture and wear and tear.
+When installed, engineered wood floors look exactly like solid wood floors, however, they are not that dramatically affected by moisture and wear and tear.

 Is DIY hardwood floor installation recommended?

-Well, do you believe you are capable for DIY fitting your own floor?
-Do not forget that hardwood flooring materials are expensive, you hardly have a second chance to redo the floor, you are going to need time, knowledge, equipment and a lot of energy and finally – you have to live with this floor at least a few decades, so the final result have to be nothing less than perfect!
-If you prefer to attempt and DIY the project, instead paying extra money for professional service, then take your time to learn what you need to know, there are many online guides.
+Well, do you believe you are capable of DIY fitting your own floor?
+Do not forget that hardwood flooring materials are expensive, you hardly have a second chance to redo the floor, you are going to need time, knowledge, equipment and a lot of energy and finally – you have to live with this floor for at least a few decades, so the final result has to be nothing less than perfect!
+If you prefer to attempt and DIY the project, instead of paying extra money for professional service, then take your time to learn what you need to know, there are many online guides.
 If you don’t have any experience, however, it will be challenging for you the first time and we consider hiring professional service.

 Stay tuned for article part 3 on the topic!
 We want to answer all your questions precisely and provide you with useful and helpful information!